Anoncheg1/firstly-search/README.md

 # dired-e-mode
-Modern navigation for file manager, like in Thunar, Delphin, Windows and MacOS file managers.
+Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.

 Dired minor mode for Emacs text editor to move cursor by typing name of file.